 Through screening our supply chain using third party software and physically inspecting our supply chain, we are confident that this is not an issue within our operations.
 Our internal audit function also checks the integrity of the supply chain as part of its internal audit programme.
 We train our employees on this issue through a combination of web-based training modules and also through our Code of Conduct.

-To reduce our impact and risk, we are currently upgrading our supply chain analysis by conducting a Group-wide standard review to ensure that all suppliers operate terms broadly similar to our own policies and procedures, and that all raw materials are sourced in an ethical and sustainable manner.
+We are currently upgrading our supply chain analysis to reduce our impact and risk by conducting a Group-wide standard review.
+This will ensure our suppliers operate in terms broadly similar to our policies and procedures and verify that all raw materials are sourced ethically and sustainably.
 We expect to complete this process by the middle of 2022 and have recently formalised our Responsible Sourcing Policy and recommunicated this to suppliers.

 Case study: Supply chain management during the pandemic